- This video is about shipping. If you don't know what shipping is, RUN. RUN, AND NEVER GET INVOLVED.

-- Unluckily Lucky: He often escapes his bad luck by random chance.
+- Unluckily Lucky: Dan has noted that he often escapes his bad luck by random chance.
 For example, he unintentionally set off a panic alarm at his first job and was on the verge of a verbal beatdown from his boss.
 Fortunately for him, an elderly woman wandered into the scene and claimed responsibility without repercussions.

-- Weirdness Magnet: While not as much as Phil, he meets his fair share, and they're a bit more unnerving.
+- Weirdness Magnet: While not as much as Phil, he's met his fair share and discussed them, and they're a bit more unnerving.
 He had a fake French teacher who stole mugs and hid them in his cabinets, kept his clothes at school, and ate dog treats, was met face-to-face with a spear hunter while swimming, and had an evil piano teacher who kept nothing but meat in her refrigerator.